 Big Dance will be an open evening of personal dance, based on principles that allow people to access movement that is instinctive and authentic in its relationship to the body.
 It will take the form of a guided movement journey on a theme such as nature/the elements, chakras, or some other transformational material.
 The purpose would be to allow people to enter a deeper physical/emotional/spiritual connection with themselves through the body.

 Adrienne Brown was born in Dublin, began her dance education with ballet classes and later at LONDON CONTEMPORARY DANCE SCHOOL where she studied for three years.
 She founded NEW BALANCE DANCE COMPANY in 1987, with which she danced and choreographed for extensively.
 From 1991 - 1998 she attended the MARTHA GRAHAM CENTER OF DANCE in New York.
 Adrienne is a founding member and current chair of Dance Ireland.

-"Play is the new work" -shops with Donal Gannon
+"Play is the new work" - with Brian

 Laughter Yoga reminds us that anyone can Laugh for No Reason, without relying on external stimulus or even a sense of humour.
 Laughter is invoked using games and exercises in a group; with eye contact and childlike playfulness, it soon turns into hearty and contagious laughter.

 Laughter truly is the best medicine and in the words of Victor Hugo: "Laughter is the sun that drives winter from the human face"